 Select BROKENSOFTWARE.
 From the menu, select File > Unload Hive.

-Detach the OS disk, and then recreate the VM by using the OS disk.
+Detach the OS disk, and then change the OS disk for the affected VM.
+For the classic VM, create a new VM by using the repaired OS disk.

 Access the VM.
 Notice that the RdAgent is running and the logs are being generated.

 If you created the VM by using the Resource Manager deployment model, you're done.

 Classic VMs will be retired on March 1, 2023.

 If you use IaaS resources from ASM, please complete your migration by March 1, 2023.
 We encourage you to make the switch sooner to take advantage of the many feature enhancements in Azure Resource Manager.

 For more information, see Migrate your IaaS resources to Azure Resource Manager by March 1, 2023.